AGOberprieler/GinJinn2/README.md

 ## Documentation

-See out Read the Docs [Documentation](https://ginjinn2.readthedocs.io/en/latest/).
+See our Read the Docs [Documentation](https://ginjinn2.readthedocs.io/en/latest/).

 ## Installation
 ### Requirements